- Headmaster's Welcome

 An audit of overhead costs is underway in order to achieve the best possible operating costs for the school.

 Those donating to Monmouth School for Boys will be able to do so via this newly-formed Trust.
 The Trustees will be made up predominantly of Old Monmothians who will ensure that all gifts are spent in accordance with the wishes of the donor and for the benefit of Monmouth School for Boys (or Monmouth School for Girls, if that is the donor’s wish).
-A full list of Trustees, together with the aims and objectives of the Trust, can be found on this website here.

-Existing donors to the Monmothian Charitable Trust, which is the charitable arm of the Old Monmothian Club, can choose to set up a new standing order to the Monmouth Schools’ Charitable Trust and/or increase their existing contribution to the MCT indicating that their donation should be channelled to bursaries at Monmouth School for Boys.
+Existing donors to the Monmothian Charitable Trust, which is the charitable arm of the Old Monmothian Club, can choose to set up a new standing order to the Monmouth Schools’ Charitable Trust and/or increase their existing contribution to the MCT indicating that their donation should be channeled to bursaries at Monmouth School for Boys.
 It is also perfectly feasible to indicate a preference in favour of sport, music, academic etc.

 It is the aim of the Development Office to attract donations in excess of £3m (overall estimated cost for Heart2 is £8m) over the next 6 years and to build on the generous culture of regular donations already well established by the Old Monmothian Club